FCC/ACEDirect/installation/INSTALLATION.md

 * Set the `common:debug_level` parameter in `/home/acedirect/dat/config.json` to *ALL* to receive all messages in the log files.
 * Check the `logs` folder in each application folder for errors or warnings: `ls /home/acedirect/*/logs/*.log`
 * Verify that OpenAM, Redis, MongoDB, NGINX, and MySQL are running.
+* Verify that there are no firewalls blocking internal ports (e.g., `firewalld` on OpenAM blocking access to `8443`).
 * Does the BusyLight device respond?
 Try the self-test mode on the `lightserver.jar` UI.
 * Verify that the `/etc/hosts` file is configured correctly.
 * Verify that the `/etc/nginx/nginx.conf` file is configured correctly.